 A 2 VDC or 4 mA signal will send the blower to low speed.
 The blower will go to maximum speed with a 10 VDC or 20 mA signal.

-Variable Kitchen Control - a variable frequency drive is controlled by input from the kitchen control panel.
+Variable Kitchen Control - a variable frequency drive is controlled by input from a remote speed control.
 This unit allows automatic adjustment of make-up air volumes based on varying cooking loads.

 Burner Bypass Damper (optional)